 - Who should I refer to ED4GP for a Specialist 2nd Opinion?

-A GP can refer patients with acute or sub-acute clinical presentations who they feel would benefit from a Specialist 2nd Opinion.
+A GP can refer patients with non-emergent acute , sub-acute and “acute on chronic” clinical presentations who they feel would benefit from a Specialist 2nd Opinion.

 Visit our Who to Refer section for a helpful infographic depicting suitable patients for referral and examples of specific conditions to refer.